alexoughton/misternt/README.md

 ## Getting started

+A full setup guide will soon be provided on the MiSTer forums.
+Here's the short version...

 To begin, place uniata.sys in your MiSTer's ao486\shared directory.
 You will also need to copy the NT setup ISO and all of the images provided here to your ao486 directory.
 The hard disk image will need to be in ao486 as well.
 Start up the ao486 core in MiSTer and mount the following:

 1. The floppy image "Boot first - Manufacturer-supplied hardware support disk.img" from this project in Floppy A: